Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 The evergreen mango tree has a height of 10 - 45 m, the crown of the tree reaches a radius of 10 m.

-New leaves grow yellowish-pink, but quickly turn dark green.
-The flowers are white to pink, after opening they have an aroma similar to that of lilies.
-Ripe mango fruits hang on long stems and weigh up to 2 kg.
-The skin of a mango is thin, smooth, green, yellow or red depending on the degree of maturity (combination of all three colors is often found).
-The pulp of a mango can be soft or fibrous, also depending on the maturity of the fruit, it surrounds a large, hard, flat bone.
+New leaves grow yellowish-pink in color, but quickly turn dark green.
+The flowers are white to pink and, once opened, have a scent similar to that of lilies.
+Ripe mango fruit hangs on long stems and weighs up to 2 kg.
+Mango peel is thin, smooth, green, yellow or red depending on the degree of ripeness (a combination of all three colors is often found).
+Mango pulp can be soft or fibrous, and depending on the ripeness of the fruit, it surrounds a large, hard, flat seed.

 Mangosteen

 Tall evergreen tree up to 25 m high with a pyramidal crown and black-brown bark.
 The leaves are oval-oblong, dark green above and yellow-green below, 9 - 25 cm long and 4.5 - 10 cm wide.
 Young leaves are pink.
 Flowers with fleshy green petals with red spots.
-The mangosteen fruit is round, with a diameter of 3.4 - 7.5 cm, on top is covered with a thick (up to 1 cm) burgundy-violet inedible skin containing sticky coloring latex, under which there are 4-8 segments of white edible pulp with seeds tightly adjacent to it .
-Mangosteen bears fruit late - the first fruits on trees for 9-20 years of life.
+The mangosteen fruit is round, 3.4 - 7.5 cm in diameter, covered on top with a thick (up to 1 cm) burgundy-purple inedible peel containing adhesive coloring latex, under which there are 4-8 segments of white edible pulp with seeds tightly adjacent to it .
+Mangosteen bears fruit late - the first fruits on trees are 9-20 years old.

 Mandarin

-There are many myths about mandarin.
-Many have probably heard that more than 4 fruits a day cannot be eaten?
-This is an exaggeration - there is no common table for all indicating the dangerous amount of this citrus.
-They also say that green leaves on a tangerine are a sign of its special freshness, that the oranger the peel, the sweeter the fruit, that the naringin contained in the zest directly burns fats, and that citruses in general and tangerines in particular are hardly the best source of vitamin C. All this is also not entirely true.
-But mandarin has properties that have long been in demand in folk medicine, which make it a promising product in the fight against some serious diseases.
+There are many myths about tangerine.
+Many people have probably heard that you can’t eat more than 4 fruits a day?
+This is an exaggeration - there is no common table for everyone indicating the dangerous amount of this citrus.
+They also say that the green leaves on a tangerine are a sign of its special freshness, that the oranger the peel, the sweeter the fruit, that the naringin contained in the zest directly burns fats, and that citrus fruits in general and tangerines in particular are perhaps the best source of vitamin C. That’s all.
+This is also not entirely true.
+But tangerine has properties that have been in demand in folk medicine for a long time, which make it a promising product in the fight against some serious diseases.

 passion fruit

-An ancient tropical crop of the genus Passiflora that produces yellow or dark purple oval fruits (when ripe) growing on vines.
+An ancient tropical crop of the genus Passiflora, producing oval fruits of yellow or dark purple color (when ripe) growing on vines.
 Passion fruit is grown for its juice, which is often added to other fruit juices for flavor.
-Passionfruit fruits are yellow-orange or dark purple fruits, oval in shape and about 6-12 cm in size.
-Fruits with smooth, shiny skin are preferred, but sweeter with rough, cracked skin.
+Passion fruit is a yellow-orange or dark purple oval-shaped fruit measuring about 6-12 cm.
+Fruits with smooth, shiny skin are preferred, but are sweeter with rough, cracked skin.

-This is a whole genus of plants, which includes almost 30 species.
-However, there are two main cultivated types of medlar: German and Japanese.
-The German medlar has been known to mankind for more than 1000 years BC.
-In the territories of Ancient Babylon, Mesopotamia, it was freely traded, it was taken on ships to the west to Ancient Greece and Ancient Rome.
-It was from here that the medlar came to European lands.
-To date, the German medlar grows in the Balkans, Asia Minor, the Crimean Mountains, Transcaucasia, Armenia, Algeria, Azerbaijan, Greece and northern Iran.
-The tree is quite finicky and grows well only in dry, sunny places and on slightly acidic soil.
+This is a whole genus of plants, including almost 30 species.
+However, there are two main cultivated types of loquat: German and Japanese.
+The German medlar has been known to mankind for more than 1000 BC.
+In the territories of Ancient Babylon and Mesopotamia, it was freely traded, and it was transported on ships to the west to Ancient Greece and Ancient Rome.
+It was from here that medlar came to European lands.
+Today, German medlar grows in the Balkans, Asia Minor, the Crimean Mountains, Transcaucasia, Armenia, Algeria, Azerbaijan, Greece and northern Iran.
+The tree is quite finicky and grows well only in dry, sunny places and slightly acidic soil.

 Nectarine

-A fruit that is a peach with a smooth skin.
-Despite the widespread myth, the nectarine is obtained by selection or a simple mutation of peaches and is not a hybrid. peach And plums.
+A fruit that is a smooth-skinned peach.
+Despite popular myth, nectarine is obtained through selection or simple mutation of peaches and is not a hybrid. peach And plums.

-This classic example of a bud mutation occurs when peach trees self-pollinate.
-Nectarines sometimes appear on peach trees, and peaches on nectarine trees.
-Nectarines are first mentioned in 1616 in England.
+This classic example of a bud mutation occurred when peach trees self-pollinated.
+Peach trees sometimes produce nectarines, and nectarine trees sometimes produce peaches.
+Nectarines were first mentioned in 1616 in England.

 Papaya

-A low, slender tree with a thin, branchless trunk 5-10 meters high, crowned with an umbrella of palmately dissected leaves on long petioles.
+A low, slender tree with a thin, branchless trunk 5-10 meters high, topped with an umbrella of palmately dissected leaves on long petioles.
 Papaya leaves are large, 50-70 centimeters in diameter.
-The flowers develop in the axils of the petioles, turning into large fruits, 10-30 cm in diameter and 15-45 cm long.
-Ripe papaya fruits are soft and have a color from amber to yellow.
+The flowers develop in the axils of the petioles, turning into large fruits, 10-30 cm in diameter and 15-45 cm in length.
+Ripe papaya fruits are soft and have a color ranging from amber to yellow.

 Peach

-A tree of the Rosaceae family, has a subgenus of almonds.
-It differs from almonds only in fruits.
-The leaves are lanceolate with a serrated edge and almost sessile, appearing before the development of the leaves, pink flowers.
+Tree of the Rosaceae family, has a subgenus almond.
+It differs from almonds only in its fruits.
+The leaves are lanceolate with a serrated edge and almost sessile, appearing before the leaves develop, pink flowers.
 The fruit is a peach, spherical, with a groove on one side, usually velvety.
-The peach pit is wrinkly furrowed and punctately dimpled.
+The peach pit is wrinkled, furrowed and pitted.

 English pomelo

 Citrus fruits of the evergreen tree of the same name.
-The peel of the fruit is quite thick, and the slices are large, separated by hard white partitions, bitter in taste.
-The color of a ripe pomelo can vary from light green to yellow-pink.
-The pink color usually acquires only one side, which during ripening was turned to the sun.
-The fruit is the champion among citrus fruits.
+The peel of the fruit is quite thick, and the segments are large, separated by hard white partitions that taste bitter.
+The color of ripe broom can vary from light green to yellow-pink.
+Usually only one side acquires a pink color, which was turned towards the sun during ripening.
+The fruit is a record holder among citrus fruits.
 Its diameter can be 30 cm, and its weight can reach 10 kg.
-The taste of pomelo is very close to grapefruit, but the pulp is not so juicy and when peeled, the inner membranes are more easily separated from the edible part.
+The taste of pomelo is very close to grapefruit, but the pulp is not as juicy and when peeling, the internal membranes are more easily separated from the edible part.

 Pomeranian

-It is also called Chinotto or Bigaradia - it is a woody evergreen plant belonging to the Rutovye family, a species of the genus Citrus.
-He is considered a hybrid. pomelo And tangerine.Fresh orange is considered inedible, and it is valued mainly because of the zest.
-The peel is quite easily separated from the fruit, you just need to cut it into 4 parts.
-The zest of oranges is used to make desserts.
+It is also called Chinotto or Bigaradia - it is a woody evergreen plant belonging to the Rutaceae family, a species of the Citrus genus.
+It is considered a hybrid pomelo And tangerine When fresh, bitter orange is considered inedible, and is valued mainly for its zest.
+The peel is quite easy to separate from the fruit; you just need to cut it into 4 parts.
+Orange zest is used to make desserts.
 It is also often added to ice cream.
-For such a dessert, you need to take orange zest and juice, cream and sugar.
-All this must be beaten with a mixer and sent to freeze.
+For this dessert you need to take orange zest and juice, cream and sugar.
+All this needs to be whipped with a mixer and sent for freezing.

 Traveling abroad means getting to know more than just gorgeous landscapes and culture.
-Outlandish overseas fruits and unusual berries will help to create a complete taste picture about the location.
-It is easier to choose from the variety of offers you like with the help of the description.
+Outlandish overseas fruits and unusual berries will help you create a complete taste picture of your location.
+It’s easier to choose what you like from the variety of offers using the description.

 Avocado

-Considered a fruit.
-The taste is more inclined towards a vegetable, namely pumpkin with hints of an unripe pear with a nutty tinge.
+It is considered to be a fruit.
+The taste leans more towards the vegetable, namely pumpkin with notes of unripe pear with a nutty undertone.
 Ripeness is determined by the degree of softness.
-Has a large bone inside.
+It has a large bone inside.
 The peel is not edible.
 Sizes up to 20 centimeters.
 The soft, oily flesh is eaten raw.
-Butchering is the removal of the skin and bone.
-You can try in Vietnam, India, Cuba, Dominican Republic
+Butchering involves removing the skin and bones.
+You can try it in Vietnam, India, Cuba, Dominican Republic

 Aki

 Visually similar to a red-yellow or orange pear.
-Ripe fruits (immature poisonous) are consumed thermally processed, the taste resembles a walnut.
-Maturity is determined by the openness of the fruit - a ripe one bursts, and the pulp protrudes.
-It is offered to feast in Brazil, Jamaica, Hawaii.
+Ripe fruits are consumed (unripe ones are poisonous) heat-treated, with a taste reminiscent of walnuts.
+Maturity is determined by the openness of the fruit - a ripe one bursts and the pulp comes out.
+It is offered to be enjoyed in Brazil, Jamaica, Hawaii.

 Ambarella

-It has the shape of an oval golden color.
+It has an oval shape and a golden color.
 Grows in clusters.
-Rigid rind on the outside, hard prickly bone on the inside.
-The pulp is sweet, juicy, taste with mango and pineapple notes.
+Hard skin on the outside, hard, spiky bone on the inside.
+The pulp is sweet, juicy, with mango and pineapple flavor.
 Places of growth: India, Sri Lanka, Indonesia and the Philippines.

 The taste is not comparable to those sold in Russia - juicy, fleshy, sweet and sour fruits with a bright aroma.
-Sizes from an average apple to the usual for us.
-You should choose a pineapple of medium hardness - the pulp will definitely be tasty.
-It will be possible to take a sample in Brazil, China, the Philippines.
+Sizes from an average apple to the ones we are used to.
+You should choose a medium-hard pineapple - the pulp will definitely be tasty.
+It will be possible to take a sample in Brazil, China, and the Philippines.

-Fruit with hard skin.
-Only a hammer will help to divide it in half.
-On sale is often presented cut.
-Flesh with hairs, yellow, irritating to the throat.
-It will be possible to see on sale in India, Pakistan, Indonesia, Sri Lanka.
+A fruit with a hard skin.
+Only a hammer will help you divide it in half.
+On sale it is often presented cut up.
+The fluffy, yellow pulp has an irritating effect on the throat.
+It will be available for sale in India, Pakistan, Indonesia, and Sri Lanka.

-The taste of the fruit resembles borscht with mayonnaise and sour cream.
+The taste of the fruit is reminiscent of borscht with mayonnaise and sour cream.
 The smell is specific.
-Cleaning is to free from the crust.
-They can offer a curiosity on the island of Borneo from the Malaysian side.
+Cleaning consists of removing the crust.
+They can offer a curiosity on the island of Borneo on the Malaysian side.

-A miniature species up to 8 centimeters in size with a thick peel.
+A miniature species measuring up to 8 centimeters with a thick skin.
 The skin of ripe pink bananas bursts, revealing pulp with many seeds.
 An unpretentious plant that can be grown even at home.
-Widespread throughout many warm countries.
+Distributed everywhere in many warm countries.

-Berry with a black color and a neutral taste (not sweet and not sour), similar to lingonberries.
-It looks like a blueberry.
-It is possible to try it in the countries of the northern hemisphere - Korea, Japan, Canada, the USA, China and even Russia.
+A berry with a black color and a neutral taste (neither sweet nor sour), similar to lingonberries.
+Externally it resembles blueberries.
+There is an opportunity to try it in the countries of the northern hemisphere - Korea, Japan, Canada, USA, China and even Russia.

 Eye of the Dragon

 Round brown fruit.
-The skin and the bone inside are not edible.
+The skin and the pit inside are not edible.
 The consistency is jelly-like, transparent white.
-The taste is bright, sweet.
-Big calorie content.
-Excessive consumption may increase the temperature.
-You can buy in Thailand, China, Cambodia, Vietnam.
+The taste is bright and sweet.
+High calorie content.
+Excessive consumption may cause an increase in temperature.
+You can buy it in Thailand, China, Cambodia, Vietnam.

 Strawberry Guava (Cattleya)

-Fruits are yellow to red.
+The fruits are yellow to red.
 The size reaches a diameter of 4 centimeters.
-Juicy, sweet strawberry flavored guavas are exotic fruits from India, Africa, Bermuda, and America.
+Juicy, sweet guava with strawberry aroma - exotic fruits of India, Africa, Bermuda, America.

 Guanabana (soursop)

-Fruit with a mass of 3 to 7 kilograms.
+A fruit weighing from 3 to 7 kilograms.
 The shape is round, oval.
-The green surface of the soursop is covered with processes in the form of soft bells.
-Inside is white, soft, with a taste reminiscent of citro with sourness.
+The green surface of the soursop is covered with shoots in the form of soft bells.
+The inside is white, soft, with a taste reminiscent of lemon juice with sourness.
 The ripe fruit is pressed with a finger.
-You will be able to eat in the Bahamas, in Mexico, Peru, Argentina.
+You can eat in the Bahamas, Mexico, Peru, Argentina.

 Jaboticaba

 Fruits that grow on poles and branches.
 Grows in clusters.
-They look like black grapes.
-The skin is bitter and unfit for consumption.
-The pulp is like a transparent jelly, sweet, with seeds.
+Externally they look like black grapes.
+The skin is bitter and unsuitable for consumption.
+The pulp is like transparent jelly, sweet, with seeds.
 Grows in Brazil, Argentina, Panama, Cuba, Peru.

 Jackfruit

 A large green fruit, weighing up to 34 kilograms.
 It should be purchased already cut.
-Yellow slices have the taste of melon and duchesse.
-Possible allergic reaction and difficulty swallowing.
-The symptom goes away after a few hours.
-It grows in Vietnam, Singapore, Thailand.
+The yellow slices taste like melon and duchess.
+An allergic reaction and difficulty swallowing are possible.
+The symptom goes away within a few hours.
+Grows in Vietnam, Singapore, Thailand.

-The king of fruits.
+King of fruits.
 It has a specific smell of a mixture of onions, garlic and dirty socks.
 The pulp is soft, sweet and healthy.
 You should buy cut slices.
-A whole durian reaches a large size and is covered with thorns.
-Due to the smell, you can not eat in public places and transport in transport.
-You can taste the curiosity in Thailand, Vietnam, Cambodia.
+The whole durian reaches a large size and is covered with spines.
+Due to the smell, you should not eat in public places or transport it in public transport.
+You can taste this wonder in Thailand, Vietnam, and Cambodia.

 The fruit is pear-shaped and blue-violet in color.
 Weight varies between 80 grams and 8 centimeters in diameter.
-The skin can be eaten.
-The taste is juicy, watery, reminiscent of strawberries with an admixture of blackcurrant.
-You can eat in the Mediterranean countries, the Crimea and Central Asia.
+The peel can be eaten.
+The taste is juicy, watery, reminiscent of strawberries with an admixture of black currants.
+You can eat in the Mediterranean countries, Crimea and Central Asia.

 Spanish lime (Giseps)

-It looks like a familiar lime only in shape.
-It looks light green, the peel is not edible, pleasantly sweet inside with a bone.
-You can eat by removing the tip of the peel and squeezing.
+It is similar to the usual lime only in shape.
+It looks light green, the peel is not edible, the inside is pleasantly sweet with a pit.
+You can eat it by removing the tip of the peel and squeezing it out.
 Found in Venezuela, Ecuador, Colombia.

-Yellow-green star-shaped fruit.
+A yellow-green, star-shaped fruit.
 It has a smooth skin that is edible.
-The taste is bright, with hints of a flower, similar to an apple.
-Inside there are seeds that are edible.
+The taste is bright, with notes of a flower, similar to an apple.
+There are seeds inside that are edible.
 You can see it on the shelves of Thailand and Indonesia.

 Kiwano

-Oblong fruit of bright yellow color.
-The ripened fruit is covered with yellow-orange horns and bright green inside.
+An oblong fruit of bright yellow color.
+The ripe fruit is covered with yellow-orange horns and is bright green inside.
 The cut looks like a cucumber.
-The taste is a combination of melon, avocado, banana and cucumber.
-They eat the pulp, cutting the fruit like a watermelon.
-You can try in New Zealand, Africa, Chile, Israel.
+The flavor is a combination of melon, avocado, banana and cucumber.
+They eat the pulp by cutting the fruit like a watermelon.
+You can try it in New Zealand, Africa, Chile, Israel.

 Kiwi

 Looks like a hairy potato on the outside and a gooseberry on the inside.
 Size up to 80 grams and 7 centimeters.
 The flesh varies from yellow to green with edible black seeds.
-Choose soft, smooth fruits.
+You should choose soft, smooth fruits.
 The taste is similar to strawberry.
-Growing countries: Chile, Italy, Greece, Krasnodar region of Russia.
+Cultivation countries: Chile, Italy, Greece, Krasnodar region of Russia.

 Coconut

 Round, large fruit, reaching 3 kilograms.
 According to the degree of maturity, it is divided into young and overripe.
-A young coconut has a tender skin, juicy flesh and milk/juice inside the shell.
-Overripe coconuts have a hairy surface, a cloudy liquid inside, and a tough inside.
-The second are found in the countries of importation.
-Growing countries: Thailand, Vietnam, India.
+A young coconut has a tender husk, juicy flesh and milk/juice inside the shell.
+Overripe coconuts have a fuzzy surface, a cloudy liquid inside, and a tough interior.
+The latter are found in countries of import.
+Countries of origin: Thailand, Vietnam, India.

 Kumquat

-Exotic fruits of China predominantly.
-Small citrus fruits 2-4 centimeters long.
-Inside they have inedible bones.
-Eaten with skins.
+Exotic fruits of China mainly.
+Small citrus fruits are 2-4 centimeters in length.
+They have inedible bones inside.
+Eaten with the peel.
 The taste is similar to orange, but more sour.
-You can also try in Japan and Southeast Asia.
+You can also try it in Japan and Southeast Asia.

-Melon shaped fruit.
+Melon-shaped fruit.
 Covered with a red-brown hard crust.
-The inside is white, sweet-sour with seeds.
-The most delicious is the fruit that left the tree itself.
+The inside is white, sweet and sour with seeds.
+The most delicious fruit is considered to be the one that leaves the tree itself.
 The trees are located in Brazil, Mexico, Colombia.

 Kuruba

-Fruit in the form of a cucumber on the outside and corn inside.
+A fruit shaped like a cucumber on the outside and corn on the inside.
 The ripe color of the fruit is bright yellow.
-Fiery orange flesh inside.
+Inside is fiery orange flesh.
 The taste is juicy, sweet, with sour notes.
 Contains a lot of water.
 Grows in Bolivia, Uruguay, Colombia, Argentina.

 Lychee

 It is similar in appearance to longan, but has a brighter taste and smell.
-Ripe lychee has a red skin.
-Transparent smooth pulp has a sweet taste.
-Contains inedible bone.
+Ripe lychee is distinguished by the red color of its peel.
+The transparent, smooth flesh has a sweet taste.
+Contains an inedible pit.
 Where to eat: China, Cambodia, Indonesia, Thailand.

 Longkong

-It looks like a longan.
-Distinguished by a larger size and yellowish skin color.
+Externally it resembles a longan.
+It is distinguished by its larger size and yellowish peel color.
 The delicacy inside is similar in shape to garlic.
 The taste is specific, sweet and sour.
 The peel is inedible, but useful.
 You can find it in the markets of Thailand.

 Guest from West Africa.
-Small red fruits reach 2-3 centimeters and grow on trees.
+The small red fruits reach 2-3 centimeters and grow on trees.
 They have a bone inside.
-The magic of the fruit lies in the ability to retain the sweetness of the taste for a long time.
-Lemons and grapefruits eaten after a treat will also seem sweet.
+The magic of the fruit lies in its ability to retain the sweetness of the taste for a long time.
+Lemons and grapefruits eaten after the treat will also seem sweet.

-Similar to apricot in appearance and taste of pulp.
+Similar to apricot in appearance and taste of the pulp.
 Larger in size - up to 20 centimeters in diameter.
-The skin is light brown.
+The peel is light brown.
 The berry has one to four seeds.
-The hint of taste goes into mango.
+The flavor is mango-like.
 Place of offer: Ecuador, Mexico, Colombia, Venezuela.

 Mango

-A popular large tropical fruit.
+A popular large fruit in tropical countries.
 It is better to cut the fruit with a knife - remove the skin and bone.
 The color of the fruit changes with the degree of ripeness - from green to orange-red.
-Taste gathered notes of melon, rose, peach and apricot.
-Growing countries: Myanmar, India, Indonesia, Thailand, Vietnam.
+The palate gathered notes of melon, rose, peach and apricot.
+Countries of origin: Myanmar, India, Indonesia, Thailand, Vietnam.

-Outwardly, it resembles a persimmon, only the color is dark purple.
+Outwardly it resembles a persimmon, only the color is dark purple.
 The skin is thick and inedible.
-Inside - garlic cloves with a unique sweet-sour taste.
-Ripe fruit is firm and without dents.
-Mangosteen peel juice does not wash out.
+Inside are garlic cloves with a unique sweet and sour taste.
+Ripe fruit is elastic and without dents.
+Mangosteen peel juice does not wash off.
 Sample locations: Cambodia, Vietnam, Philippines, Myanmar, Thailand.

 passion fruit

 Fruits of various colors from yellow to purple.
-The size is 8 centimeters in diameter.
-Ripe fruits are covered with a wrinkled skin.
-The pulp is the same iridescent, depending on the variety, similar to sweet and sour jelly with stones.
+The diameter is 8 centimeters.
+Ripe fruits are covered with wrinkled skin.
+The pulp is the same rainbow, depending on the variety, similar to sweet and sour jelly with seeds.
 Is an aphrodisiac.
-It grows in Vietnam, India, Cuba and the Dominican Republic.
+Grows in Vietnam, India, Cuba and the Dominican Republic.

 Marang

-Elongated fruit.
-The peel is covered with thorns, the degree of maturity is determined by their hardness.
-Inside are white fruits with a stone.
-The taste varies from sweet ice cream to light marshmallow.
-Perishable, not subject to transportation.
-It grows in Australia, Malaysia and the Philippines.
+The fruit is elongated.
+The peel is covered with spines; the degree of ripeness is determined by their hardness.
+Inside are white fruits with a seed.
+Flavors range from sweet sundae to light marshmallow.
+Perishable, cannot be transported.
+Grows in Australia, Malaysia and the Philippines.

 Marula

 A perishable fruit that can ferment.
 The effect also affects animals.
 The fruits are small, yellow, with a stone.
-Fresh with a slight aroma and not sweet in taste.
-You can only meet in Africa.
+Fresh with a light aroma and not sweet in taste.
+Can be found exclusively in Africa.

 Mafai

-Small fruits in yellow, orange and red hues.
-Grow up to 5 centimeters.
-Thin skin conceals transparent slices of fresh sweet taste.
+Small fruits in yellow, orange and red shades.
+They grow up to 5 centimeters.
+The thin skin conceals transparent slices of fresh, sweet taste.
 The bone of the fruit is bitter and tightly attached to the pulp.
 You can find it in India, China, Thailand, Vietnam.

-Sunny orange small fruit with brown pits.
-Unripe tastes like persimmon - tart and viscous.
+Sunny orange small fruit with brown seeds.
+The unripe taste resembles persimmon - tart and viscous.
 Ripe has the aroma and taste of blueberries.
-Home of the fruit: Egypt, Dominican Republic, Crimea, Abkhazia, southern Russia.
+Native home of the fruit: Egypt, Dominican Republic, Crimea, Abkhazia, southern Russia.

 Naranjilla

-A fruit shaped like a cherry tomato.
-The hairy fruit progresses through the stages of maturity from green to bright orange.
-Taste - strawberry-pineapple with notes of mango.
+A fruit similar in shape to cherry tomatoes.
+The hairy fruit goes through stages of maturity from green to bright orange.
+Taste – strawberry-pineapple with notes of mango.
 Grows in Panama, Peru, Ecuador, Costa Rica.

 Noina (sugar apple)

-A fruit with the size of an average apple and the appearance of a green cone.
-The internal component is soft, sweet, pleasant to the taste.
-Butchering is difficult due to uneven inedible skin.
+A fruit that is the size of a medium apple and has the appearance of a green cone.
+The internal component is soft, sweet, and pleasant to the taste.
+Cutting is difficult due to the uneven, inedible skin.
 The maturity of the fruit is determined by its softness.
-But do not be zealous - the fruit is fragile and can fall apart when checking.
-Place of growth - Thailand.
+But don’t be overzealous - the fruit is fragile and may fall apart when checked.
+Place of growth: Thailand.

 Noni

-The fruit is shaped like a convex green potato.
-The smell of the fruit is specific - spoiled cheese with mold.
-The taste is not pleasing - bitter.
-But at home, it is considered very useful and healing.
-Noni is the basis of the diet of the poor in southeast Asia.
-You can meet in Australia and Malaysia.
+The fruit is shaped like a convex potato and is green in color.
+The fruit has a specific smell - spoiled blue cheese.
+The taste is not pleasant - bitter.
+But in its homeland it is considered very useful and healing.
+Noni is a staple of the diet of poor people in Southeast Asia.
+You can find it in Australia and Malaysia.

 Papaya

-Fruit in the form of a cylinder.
-Color from unripe green to mature yellow-orange.
+Fruit in the shape of a cylinder.
+Color ranges from unripe green to mature yellow-orange.
 The size reaches 20 centimeters.
-It is more convenient to buy cut.
-The taste is a melon-pumpkin mixture.
+It is more convenient to buy cut ones.
+The flavor is a melon-pumpkin mixture.
 Places of cultivation: Bali, India, Sri Lanka, Thailand, Indonesia.

 Pepino

 Exotic fruits from Egypt.
-Large - up to 700 grams.
+Large – up to 700 grams.
 Painted in different shades of yellow with lilac stripes.
 Inside are seeds that are edible.
-Ripe fruit should be chosen - it is tender, soft, with a melon note.
-The peel is removed - it is possible, but unpleasant to eat.
-You can also try in Peru, Turkey, New Zealand.
+You should choose a ripe fruit - it is tender, soft, with a melon note.
+The skin is removed - it is possible, but unpleasant to eat.
+You can also try it in Peru, Turkey, New Zealand.

 Pitaya

-Oblong fruit of bright color (pink, burgundy, yellow).
+An oblong fruit of bright color (pink, burgundy, yellow).
 The surface is scaly.
-You can peel like a grapefruit or cut and eat with a spoon.
+You can peel it like a grapefruit or cut it and eat it with a spoon.
 Inside the pulp is transparent, white or reddish, sprinkled with small grains.
-It grows in Sri Lanka, the Philippines, Malaysia, China, Vietnam.
+Grows in Sri Lanka, the Philippines, Malaysia, China, Vietnam.

 Platonia

-Small brown fruits with a diameter of up to 13 centimeters.
-Inside they have a few unusable grains.
-The inside is white with a tropical taste and aroma.
-It is used as a base for sherbet and jelly.
+Small brown fruits up to 13 centimeters in diameter.
+Inside there are several unusable grains.
+The interior is white with a tropical taste and aroma.
+Used as a base for sherbet and jelly.
 Habitat: Paraguay, Colombia, Brazil.

 Citrus hybrid of orange and grapefruit.
-It has a large size, reaching up to 10 kilograms.
-The peel is thick, fleshy, green.
-The pulp is in film slices that are bitter.
+It is large in size, reaching up to 10 kilograms.
+The peel is thick, fleshy, green in color.
+The pulp is in filmy segments that are bitter.
 The taste is less juicy than grapefruit.
-You should choose ripe for a bright citrus smell.
+You should choose a ripe one based on its bright citrus smell.
 You can eat in Tahiti, India, China, Japan.

 Rambutan

-Fleecy fruit of red-violet color.
+A fuzzy fruit of red-violet color.
 You can open it by twisting it with both hands in different directions.
-Inside is transparent, with a bright taste.
-The raw grains are poisonous.
+The inside is transparent, with a bright taste.
+Unprocessed grains are poisonous.
 Ripeness directly depends on the brightness of the color of the fruit.
-They will offer to buy in the Philippines, Indonesia, India, Thailand.
+They will be offered to buy in the Philippines, Indonesia, India, and Thailand.

 Beautiful on the outside and uninteresting on the inside.
 The unusual shape of the fruit resembles a hand with many fingers.
-But 70 percent of the fruit consists of a peel, 30 percent of sour-bitter pulp.
-It is actively used in culinary crafts.
-You can admire the curiosity in India, Japan, Vietnam, China.
+But 70 percent of the fruit consists of peel, 30 percent of sour-bitter pulp.
+Actively used in culinary arts.
+You can admire this wonder in India, Japan, Vietnam, and China.

 Sala

-Convex brown fruit with small prickly protrusions.
+A convex brown fruit with small spiny projections.
 It is advisable to clean with a knife.
-The inside is divided into 3 parts with a bright sweet taste of persimmon pear.
-Parameters - up to 5 centimeters.
+The inside is divided into 3 parts with a bright sweet taste of pear persimmon.
+Parameters – up to 5 centimeters.
 Grows in Malaysia, Thailand.

 Santol

-It has a pear shape of uneven brown color.
-The rind is inedible and needs to be removed.
+It has a pear shape and an uneven brown color.
+The peel is inedible and requires removal.
 The pulp is white with a bright mangosteen flavor.
-Seeds have a laxative effect and are used as needed.
+The seeds have a laxative effect and are used as needed.
 Grows in Cambodia, Indonesia, Vietnam, Philippines.

 A small fruit with a thin matte skin.
-The size of the fetus is 10 centimeters and 200 grams.
-Taste - milky caramel, causes viscosity in the mouth.
-Seeds are not recommended.
+The size of the fruit is 10 centimeters and 200 grams.
+The taste is milky caramel, causing viscosity in the mouth.
+It is not recommended to eat sunflower seeds.
 Grows in Indonesia, Vietnam, Sri Lanka, Hawaii.

 Sugar palm (Cambodian palm)

-"Female" trees bear fruit.
-Fruit pulp is packed far inside, transparent white.
+“Female” trees bear fruit.
+The fruit pulp is packed deep inside, transparent white.
 Has refreshing properties.
 It is the basis for Thai sweet ice.
-Distributed in Thailand, Indonesia, Philippines.
+Distributed in Thailand, Indonesia, and the Philippines.

 The fruits of this tree are the only part of the bush that does not harm people.
-Branches and leaves are unfit for consumption and contain poison.
-The color of the plums is hot pink with a wrinkled texture, and the taste is sweet.
-Suitable for use in baking as a filling.
+The branches and leaves are unfit for consumption and contain poison.
+The color of plums is bright pink with a wrinkled texture, and the taste is sweet.
+Suitable for use in baked goods as a filling.
 Homeland - South Africa.

 Tamarillo

-Berry in the form of an oval with dimensions up to 5 centimeters in diameter.
+The berry is oval-shaped with dimensions up to 5 centimeters in diameter.
 Skin color options: yellow, burgundy, purple.
-The peel is unhealthy, peeled off with a knife.
+The peel is unhealthy and can be peeled off with a knife.
 The taste is currant with notes of tomato.
-The smell is bright fruity.
+The smell is bright fruit.
 Located in Peru, Brazil, Ecuador, Bolivia, Chile.

 Tamarind

 Outwardly, it resembles a bean pod with a light brown skin.
-It is used in the preparation of sweets and sauces for meat.
-The pulp is dark brown in color with a spicy sweet and sour taste.
+Used in preparing sweets and sauces for meat.
+The pulp is dark brown in color with a spicy, sweet and sour taste.
 Has bones.
-You can try in Sudan, Thailand, Cameroon, Australia, Panama.
+You can try it in Sudan, Thailand, Cameroon, Australia, Panama.

-A green fruit with a ponytail on top.
-Weight reaches 45 grams, up to 5 centimeters in size.
-The peel is thin with an ambiguous taste, sour and causes a viscosity in the mouth.
-It is recommended to peel the fruit from the skin or cut into two halves and eat with a spoon.
-The color of the pulp varies from cream to burgundy (the latter indicates the spoilage of the product).
+Green fruit with a tail on top.
+Weight reaches 45 grams, size up to 5 centimeters.
+The peel is thin with an ambiguous taste, sour and causes viscosity in the mouth.
+It is recommended to peel the fruit or cut it into two halves and eat it with a spoon.
+The color of the pulp varies from cream to burgundy (the latter indicates spoilage of the product).
 The taste is fresh, tropical, with strawberry notes.
-It grows in South America, Georgia, Abkhazia, the Caucasus.
+Grows in South America, Georgia, Abkhazia, and the Caucasus.

 Breadfruit

-The unripe fruit serves as a source of nutrition for the inhabitants of African countries.
-It tastes like bread when cooked.
-Ripe fruits have a pleasant sweetness similar to banana.
+The unripe fruit serves as a source of nutrition for residents of African countries.
+When cooked it has a bready taste.
+Ripe fruits have a pleasant sweetness, similar to bananas.
 The size is large, up to 3.5 kilograms.
-It is recommended to purchase cut.
+It is recommended to purchase cut up.
 It is possible to take a sample in Southeast Asia.

 Chrysophyllum (Star apple)

-The fruit is oval-shaped with a skin color to match the flesh - pale green or lilac.
-The flesh is sticky, sweet, the consistency of jelly with stones like an apple.
+The fruit is oval-shaped with a skin color that matches the flesh – soft green or lilac.
+The flesh is sticky, sweet, and has the consistency of jelly with seeds like an apple.
 Cut like a star.
-It is recommended to use only ripe fruits.
+It is recommended to consume only ripe fruits.
 Where it grows: India, Vietnam, Philippines, Malaysia.

 Cereus

-A relative of the pitaya, rounded and with a smooth surface.
-Inside is a juicy transparent watery pulp with seeds.
+A relative of pitaya, it is round and has a smooth surface.
+Inside is juicy transparent watery pulp with seeds.
 The taste is tropical, bright, sweet.
-Eat, cut in half, with a spoon.
-The skin is not edible.
-Grown on plantations in Israel.
+They eat it by cutting it in half with a spoon.
+The peel is not suitable for food.
+Grown on Israeli plantations.

 Cherimoya

-The surface of the green-colored fruit may be with or without tubercles.
-The pulp is similar in structure to an orange, but includes the flavors of mango, banana, strawberry with notes of ice cream.
+The surface of the fruit is green in color and may or may not have tubercles.
+The pulp is similar in structure to orange, but includes the flavors of mango, banana, strawberry with notes of ice cream.
 Contains hard, inedible grains.
 Habitat: Asian countries, Israel, Algeria, Australia, Spain.

-A dark green type of persimmon.
-The flesh takes on an almost black color with brown seeds.
+A dark green variety of persimmon.
+The pulp takes on an almost black color with brown seeds.
 The taste of chocolate pudding, sweet and bright.
 The size reaches 13 centimeters in length.
-The homeland of the product is Guatemala, Brazil, Southern Mexico.
+The birthplace of the product is Guatemala, Brazil, Southern Mexico.

 The shape is similar to bell pepper.
 The light varies from green to red.
-White flesh inside.
+Inside is white flesh.
 The taste is sweet, watery.
-Good thirst quencher.
-It is not subjected to cleaning, it has no seeds.
+It quenches thirst well.
+It is not subjected to purification and has no seeds.
 Grows in Sri Lanka, Colombia, India, Thailand.

 Jujube

 Small fruits up to 6 centimeters.
 Smooth, green with brown spots.
-I have a sweet apple taste and a tropical aroma.
-Delicious fruit - dense, not hard.
+It has a sweet apple taste and a tropical aroma.
+Delicious fruits - dense, not hard.
 The skin is edible, the pit is not.
-It is found in Japan, China, Thailand, the Caucasus.
+Found in Japan, China, Thailand, and the Caucasus.

 What else to read